refaktor/MTL/README.md

 We are making the basic backend work.
 On a proof of concept level we prooved it can work OK, so we are making it usable so we can start using as soon as possible (and then develop further).

+##Few sample workflows

+My daily todos:

+      #check out what we did yesterday
+      cd ~
+      mtl done :yday
+      mtl extract :yday

+      #ectract not done stuff to todays todo
+      mtl extract :yday to :today
+      mtl link :today
+      emacs 2012-01-27

+Few todos for some project, shared w/ another person:

+     #go to directory of the project
+     cd Work/ProjectSome
+     #check out which todos we have
+     mtl ls
+     mtl cat code
+     mtl cat design | less

+     #edit the desing todo then sync it with central repo (that designer uses too)
+     emacs design
+     sync design with repo@someserv.com:~/ProjectSome

 ##Current commands